7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 .
 In this case, course_data

-the “left” data frame (passed as the first argument), while
+data frame (passed as the first argument), while pre_survey

 Our aim with that code is that all of the rows in course_data

-analysis processing pipelines, both in education and in other fields.
+in many data analysis processing pipelines, both in education and in any field.

-you want everything to be in a single data frame!
-As a result, we think
+want everything to be in a single data frame!
+As a result, we think that joins

 With most types of data, left_join()

-tasks related to joining datasets.
-However, there are functions for
+related to joining datasets.
+However, there are functions for other types of

-after the joining.
-Eventually, the obscure names of these types of joins
+datasets before and after the joining.
+Eventually, the obscure names of these

 7.9.2.1 semi_join()